josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/📱_institutional_tech_archetypes_uk_state.md

 **Recurring blind spot:**
 - institutional inertia
 - persistence of inefficient or insecure workflows
 - normalisation of recurring technical friction and security strain

+**Exception to the rule:**
+The United Nerd Front of Nuclear Medicine, Interventional Radiology, and an ecclectic group of GPs, ED consultants, and psychiatrists who have seriously thought about introducing the word "futurism" to their CVs.

 ---

 ## 7. Home Office — The Stagnant Modernist

 **Archetype:**
 Frozen at the historical moment technology last felt governable.

+*"If we buy the next patch, will it bloody work now?"*

 **Typical posture:**
 - attachment to outdated workflows